 My wedding is soon!
 Do you have availability for my bouquet?

 Contact me- I might!
 I typically only book 1 bouquet each week, but can be flexible if reservations are made well in advance.
-I'm still taking reservations for late 2021 weddings and am starting to book 2022.
+I'm currently booking 2022 dates.

 Can you use flowers I dried myself?